 Beware Hurricane Season!
-Last week, the East Coast endured Hurricane Irene, and here on the STACKS, we tested your knowledge of hurricanes with a Hurricane Trivia Quiz.
+Here on the STACKS, we tested your knowledge of hurricanes with a Hurricane Trivia Quiz.
 How much do you know about these brutal storms?
 Read on for the answers.

 - When does the Atlantic hurricane season begin and end?